adsric/devtools/README.md

-# GulpJS Frontend Tooling
+# Gulp Tooling

-A set of gulp tasks that compile, optimize assets.
+A set of gulp tasks that compile, optimize frontend assets.

 ## Requirements